 1.1.
 Review of ground-based and orbiter methane measurements

-The possibility of detecting methane in Mars’ atmosphere has attracted a great deal of attention because methane is primarily (90-95%) produced by biological activity [Atreya et al., 2007].
+The possibility of detecting methane in Mars’ atmosphere has attracted a great deal of attention because methane on Earth is primarily (90-95%) produced by biological activity, either from living things now, organic waste, or fossilized matter [Atreya et al., 2007].
 The first reported detection of methane in the atmosphere of Mars was made with the Mariner 7 spacecraft Infrared Spectrometer (IRS), and was announced at press conference two days after the Mars flyby [Sullivan, 1969]; however, shortly after it was shown that the observed spectral signatures were actually from CO2 ice.
 This event serves as a lesson on how difficult it is to identify from Earth or from Martian orbit the spectral lines of methane, how difficult is to interpret remotely sensed spectra with weak absorption features, and how important it is not to let preconceived ideas and desires undermine a subjective analysis.

 Despite the Mariner 7 incident, the search for methane on Mars continued.
 Over the last 14 years, there have been several reports of methane detection from Earth and from Mars orbit, although the detections are controversial and not universally accepted.
 All the putative detections suffer from one or more problems: weak signal, poor spectral resolution, telluric line contamination, and instrument noise or performance issues.